Stockholm Syndrome and Other Related Hostage Syndromes

 Worldwide Example of Stockholm Syndrome

-One of the highest profile cases of Stockholm syndrome was that of Patty Heart who is now 65 years old.
-At the age of 19, the granddaughter of publisher William Randolph Hearst was taken and held hostage by the Symbionese Liberation Army in 1974.
+One of the highest profile cases of Stockholm syndrome was that of Patty Hearst when she was 19 years old.
+The granddaughter of publisher William Randolph Hearst was taken and held hostage by the Symbionese Liberation Army in 1974.
 This was just one year after the name was given to the psychological condition.

-A more recent case is the kidnapping of Elizabeth Smart.
-She was kidnapped at the age of 14 in 2002 from her bedroom in Salt Lake City, Utah.
+Elizabeth Smart was kidnapped at the age of 14 in 2002 from her bedroom in Salt Lake City, Utah.
 Her abductor was Brian David Mitchell who was later joined by his wife Wanda Barzee.

-Elizabeth was abused for nine months, but she didn't escape when she had several chances to do so.
+Elizabeth was abused for nine months, but she didn't escape even though she had several chances to do so.
 When she was questioned by the police during her abduction, she did not reveal who she was.

 Lima syndrome is just the opposite of Stockholm syndrome.
 Instead of hostages developing a relationship with their captors, the captors develop a relationship with the hostages.

-When the Lima syndrome exists, the abductors have second thoughts about what they have done and begin to feel sympathy for their hostages.
+When the Lima syndrome exists, the abductors have second thoughts about what they are doing and begin to feel sympathy for their hostages.

 Just like Stockholm syndrome gets its name from Stockholm, Sweden, Lima syndrome gets its name from Lima, Peru.
 In 1996, hundreds of hostages were taken from a party at the home of a Japanese ambassador by a militant group.